git-town/git-town/website/src/branch-types.md

 look at.
 In this situation you can keep syncing without pushes by using the `--no-push` sync option.

-You can compress and ship prototype branches normally.
+You can compress and ship prototype branches as usual.
 You can park and unpark a prototype branch and it will maintain its prototype status.
 When you change a prototype branch to an observed or contribution branch it loses its prototype status.